 - To enter numeric value type in numeric value directly into cell.
 Value can be marked as confidential by entering "c" or "C" after numeric value - To enter notation key type in one of the relevant notation keys directly.
-Allowed notation keys: NE, NA, NO, IE, FX (can be typed lowercase in which case they will be automatically converted to upper case)
+Allowed notation keys: NE, NA, NO, IE, FX (can be typed lowercase in which case they will be automatically converted to upper case).
+Note that some of the cells do not allow to set these notation keys when there is value already present.

 1.A.1.c.i.
 Manufacture of solid fuels 77,477.485

 Liquid fuels NO

-▶ Solid fuels 29,477.485 €
+1 • Solid fuels 29,477.485 C